JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 * Might be surprising for users and needs to be emphasized in Kotlin docs, learning materials, etc.

-### Advantages of Separating Plain and Atomic Accesses
+### Advantages of Strict Separation of Plain and Atomic Accesses

 Having listed above the possible design choices with respect to different guarantees provided for plain accesses,